-The small claims track provides an efficient and inexpensive procedure for simple claims worth no more than £5,000 if issued before 1 April 2013, or £10,000 if issued on or after 1 April 2013.
-The fast track aims to provide an equally streamlined procedure for resolving disputes which are valued between £5,000 (if issued before 1 April 2013) or £10,000 (if issued on or after 1 April 2013) and £25,000.
+The small claims track provides an efficient and inexpensive procedure for simple claims worth no more than £10,000.
+The fast track aims to provide an equally streamlined procedure for resolving disputes which are valued between £10,000 and £25,000.
 The multi-track caters for the resolution of disputes whose value exceeds £25,000.
 However, claims worth less than £50,000 which have been commenced in the High Court will generally be transferred to a County Court, unless there is a specific requirement for them to be tried in the High Court.

-Claims brought before the Commercial Court, Technology and Construction Court and Mercantile Court are automatically allocated to the multi-track.
+Claims brought before the Commercial Court, Technology and Construction Court and the Commercial Circuit Court are automatically allocated to the multi-track.